-From your first day on the job in the state of Georgia, you are eligible for workers compensation.
-This means that if you are injured on the job you are entitled to medical care and a paycheck while you are recovering.
-Workers compensation was set up to help you, not punish anyone else.
+From your first day on the job in the state of Georgia, you are eligible for worker’s compensation.
+This means that if you are injured on the job you are entitled to medical care and a paycheck while you recover.
+Worker’s compensation was set up to help you, not punish anyone else.
 There aren’t supposed to be adversaries, but sometimes there are as doctors try to send people back to work too soon and employers cast doubt on your injuries.
-The system is also very complicated.
 As a work injury lawyer in Atlanta at John Foy & Associates puts it: “Insurance companies know the rules.
 Attorneys know the rules.
 You don’t know the rules.
 Let us help you navigate this system.”

-Our Workers Compensation Attorneys in Atlanta can help you manage through this intricate system.
+Our worker’s compensation attorneys in Atlanta can help you navigate this intricate system, and you pay our worker’s compensation lawyers unless you win.
 Give our office a call at 404-400-4000 for free advice.

 to find a John Foy office near you

 What do you have to do to file a worker’s compensation case in Atlanta?